 Just next to San Blas and a short walk from the Plaza de Armas, Lucrepata is a relatively unknown gem in Cusco, especially for tourists.

-This neighborhood is suitable for families due to its proximity to the center without being in the hustle and bustle.
+This neighborhood is suitable for families as it’s close to the center without being too crowded and noisy.
 It ensures tranquility and comfort with excellent transportation connections.

 Lucrepata is just a five-minute walk from the Wanchaq train station and very close to the main bus terminal, located at the neighborhood’s southern end.

-- Book Day Tours: Take advantage of the various travel agencies on nearby streets to organize exciting tours around Cusco and its surroundings.
+- Book Day Tours: Take advantage of the various travel agencies on nearby streets to organize exciting tours around Cusco and its surroundings, like Rainbow Mountain.

 - Enjoy a Relaxing Massage: Treat yourself to a massage at the Paramatma Yoga Massage and Healing Center (Address: Choquechaca 338-B, San Blas, Cusco, Peru), located in San Blas near Lucrepata, ideal for unwinding after a day of exploration.